EleneLomi/EleneLomi/README.md

 ## Hi there 👋

-My name is Elene and I am currently a DPhil student at the University of Oxford, working at the intersection of Machine Learning and Bioinformatics.
-I also hold an MSc in Mathematical Modelling and Scientific Computing from Oxford and BSc in Theoretical Physics from UCL :)
+My name is Elene and I am a DPhil student at the University of Oxford, working at the intersection of Machine Learning and Bioinformatics.
+I also hold an MSc in Mathematical Modelling and Scientific Computing from Oxford and a BSc in Theoretical Physics from UCL.

+- 🔭 Currently, I am working on using machine learning to better understand cell fate decisions.

 <!--
 **EleneLomi/EleneLomi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.